-Two young sika deer in a forest
+Two young sika deer in a forest.
+Seeing the bowing deer in Nara gives images like this.

 20th April 2023 - New Experience Number 15.